AdaCore/spark2014/lrm/source/introduction.rst

 #.
 Note: try to lift the level of abstraction of things like "distinct entities".

 #.
-Note: handling retrospective, mixing of code and mixing of types of verification
-    evidence might be difficult.

-#.
-Make sure Flo captures any assumptions he is making as he constructs his graphs,
-   as they will need to be reflected in the LRM.

-#.
 Add something somewhere on prove once, use many times wrt generics (this should be derived from modularity
    and is also something for a subsequent release).

 #.
-Need to make every strategic reqt traces to something (or if not understand why
-   it shouldn't).

-#.
 Should we present the high-level goals and the decomposed
    goals together (i.e. so we don't need the separate sections below).

 #.
 Remember to get stuff from the SPARK book as well.

-#.
-Remember also to be clear on the type of things we are stating (in particular,
-   level of abstraction and also the thing on which the requirement is being levied).

 #.
 Note that the Ada RM only applies to compilation, while ours applies to both
    analysis and compilation, but is meant to be built on top of the Ada RM.